ember-learn/cli-guides/guides/advanced-use/debugging.md

 ## Linking Addons

-While logging and breakpoints are useful, there are additional challenges when the code you're trying to debug lives in an Ember addon (or other module).
+While logging and breakpoints are useful, there are additional challenges when the code you are trying to debug lives in an Ember addon (or other module).
 A useful way of debugging addons or testing changes is to use [`npm link`][2].
 Although linking dependencies is not specific to Ember addons, for debugging *run* time code (such as Components or Services) while the development server is running, you can return `true`